 Ticks in Ontario

 In Ontario, black-legged ticks are more commonly found in areas along the north shores of Lake Erie, Lake Ontario, and the St. Lawrence River.
+However, black-legged tick populations are increasing and expanding across the province.
 Ticks especially like woodland areas with rodent, bird and deer populations.
 They are often found in leaf litter or low shrubs at the edge of forested habitats, such as hiking trails, but can also be found in small wooded areas of backyards.
+In Perth County, there has never been a locally acquired positive black legged tick.

-While the potential is low, it is possible for people to encounter black-legged ticks, or to be infected with Lyme disease from the bite of an infected black-legged tick, almost anywhere in the province.
+Public Health Ontario updates the Lyme Disease surveillance map each year.
+While the potential is low, it is possible for people to encounter black-legged ticks, or to be infected with Lyme Disease from the bite of an infected black-legged tick, almost anywhere in the province.

 If you are going outdoors, protect yourself